engineersamuel/isTruthy/README.md

 | isFalsyArrayFalse | false | When set to `true` then `[null, undefined]` will be will be evaluated to false.
 Ex. `isTruthy([null, undefined], { isFalsyArrayFalse: true})/ // returns false` Ex. `isTruthy([0, ''], { isFalsyArrayFalse: true, isZeroFalse: true, isEmptyStringFalse: true }); // returns false` Note: This specific flag will recursively check each value, so passing options to isTruthy are recursively respected. |

 ## Testing

-See the `*.spec.ts` files in the [./test](https://github.com/engineersamuel/isTruthy/tree/master/test) directory for a great reference on using `isTruthy`.

 `npm run test`